Lorna Thayer

-Lorna Thayer (born Lorna Patricia Casey; August 16, 1919 – June 4, 2005) was an American character actress.
+Lorna Thayer (born Lorna Patricia Casey; August 16, 1919 – June 4, 2005) was an American character actress, best known as Jack Nicholson's foil in the famous "chicken salad sandwich scene" in Five Easy Pieces.

-Biography
+Early years

-Born in Boston, Massachusetts, Thayer was the daughter of silent screen actress Louise Gibney.
-She appeared often in theatre and on television.
+Born on August 16, 1919, in Boston, Massachusetts, Thayer was the daughter of silent screen actress Louise Gibney and George Casey.
+Her father built sets for Universal Studios.
+She began taking dance classes by age 5, and she attended Immaculate Heart College in Los Angeles.

+Career

+Thayer's acting career began in 1946 with a production of Street Scene by the Players Ring.
+After that she performed in Berkeley Square at the Geary Theatre in San Francisco.

 In 1955, she played in The Beast with a Million Eyes with Paul Birch.
 She played minor roles in The Lusty Men, Texas City and Frankie and Johnny.

+On Broadway, Thayer portrayed Mrs. McCarthy in Comes a Day (1958) and Bel Air Bonnie in Never Live Over a Pretzel Factory (1964).

 She is most likely to be remembered for her role in the iconic 1970 film Five Easy Pieces as the waitress who refuses to allow Jack Nicholson's character to order a side of wheat toast.
 The scene has come to be known as the "chicken salad sandwich scene".

-Thayer was cast in an historical role as Jessie Benton Frémont, loyal wife of John C. Frémont (Roy Engel), in the 1960 episode "The Gentle Sword" of the anthology series Death Valley Days.
+Thayer was cast in a historical role as Jessie Benton Frémont, loyal wife of John C. Frémont (Roy Engel), in the 1960 episode "The Gentle Sword" of the anthology series Death Valley Days.
 In the story, the Frémonts are in California during the gold rush.
 The couple becomes involved in a mining claim dispute; Mrs. Frémont stares down organized claim jumpers.